 Looking for evening entertainment beyond downtown?
-Hop aboard the General Jackson Showboat.
+Hopping aboard the General Jackson Showboat is one of the best things to do in Nashville, TN.
 Putting along the Cumberland River since 1985, the showboat is one of America’s biggest and most famous of its kind.

 On board the General Jackson Showboat, you’ll enjoy a superb dinner and rockin’ live entertainment to breathtaking views over the Nashville skyline from the river.
 With its classy Victorian design, it’s the perfect place to get a modern-day experience of the Old South.

 Frist Art Museum

 Enjoy exploring great art and learning about art history?
 Give in to both passions at the Frist Art Museum.
 Located in Downtown Nashville, the art museum has a wide array of exhibitions.
 They feature works from renowned local, regional, national, and international artists.

 Every week, there’s a rotating selection of exhibits on display.
 They’re even accompanied by live music twice a week.
 All the museum’s quirks are contained within a striking Art Deco building dating back to 1932.

 With its 30 interactive art-making stations and educational programs, the Frist Art Museum is the perfect stop for a family vacation.

 Located in Bicentennial Capitol Mall State Park, the Tennessee State Capitol is one of Nashville’s must-sees.
 Known for its impressive architecture, the building features local Tennessee limestone.
 It’s designed in a simple Neoclassical style and topped with a stunning dome.